neohdy/Udacity/writeup.md

 ### Training process

 To train the model, I used the Adam optimizer and the batch size is 128.
-Epoches is   .
+Epoches is 20.
+The change of the loss and accuracy of the training and validation data are shown below.
+![alt text][image4]
+As can be seen,

 ### Results and Tuning process